ivan-sincek/android-penetration-testing-cheat-sheet/README.md

 `--bundle-as-obj` helps you to parse a special type of return data.
 Read more about the Bundle class [here](https://developer.android.com/reference/android/os/Bundle).

 Use `--help` to see more options.

+## 10. Intent Injections

+Find out how to perform intent injections using a "malicious" PoC app from my other [project](https://github.com/ivan-sincek/malware-apk?tab=readme-ov-file#implicit-intent-injection-testing).

+## 11. Taskjacking

+Find out how to perform [taskjacking](https://developer.android.com/privacy-and-security/risks/strandhogg) using a "malicious" PoC app from my other [project](https://github.com/ivan-sincek/malware-apk?tab=readme-ov-file#task-hijacking-testing).

+## 12. Tapjacking

+Find out how to perform [tapjacking](https://developer.android.com/privacy-and-security/risks/tapjacking) using a "malicious" PoC app from my other [project](https://github.com/ivan-sincek/malware-apk?tab=readme-ov-file#tapjacking).

 ## 11. Decompile an APK